 - Have a kickoff meeting with your students beforehand.
 This will help to establish needed sales momentum.

-- Track your fundraiser so you can maintain your momentum that you initially create.
-Students understand they'll be accountable to making the sales discussed at the meeting.
+- Track your fundraiser so you can maintain the momentum that you initially created.
+Students understand they'll be accountable for making the sales discussed at the meeting.

-- Help them understand the importance of making the most of each day and then finishing strong.
+- Help them understand the importance of making the most of each day and finishing strong.

-- Realize that you've committed up front to a certain number of sales, so get the most out of each one.
+- Realize that you've committed up front to a certain number of sales, so get the most out of each.